Fast-tracking innovative and impactful research by contributing £30k towards the formation of new two-year synthesis groups.

 There will be two rounds of funding in 2024.

-- The first round of funding will open in early January 2024 (Deadline March)
+- The first round of funding will open on January 11th 2024.

-- The second round of funding will open in early July 2024 (Deadline September)
+- The second round of funding will open on July 11th 2024.

 When applications open, register/log into our online grants system, complete your contact details, and navigate to ‘Your Applications’.